0jonjo/woche/README.md

 # Woche

 Woche is a collection of Bash scripts that assist in managing weekly tasks.
 It enables the creation of a new Markdown file for the current week and the addition of tasks to specific days.
 Woche, meaning 'week' in German, uses German day names (Montag, Dienstag, Mittwoch, Donnerstag, Freitag, Samstag, and Sonntag) for educational purposes.
+You can choose the name of the days to English.

 ## Features

 - Generates a new Markdown file for the current week, including headers for each day.
-- Allows the addition of tasks to a specific day of the week.
+- Allows the addition, editing and delete of tasks to a specific day of the week or line of the file.
 - Provides usage tips.

 ## Usage